DominikKowalczyk/vocative/docs/CODE_STYLE.md

 - [PSR-4: Autoloader](#psr-4-autoloader)
 - [PER Coding Style](#per-coding-style)

+---

 ### PSR-1: Basic Coding Standard

-[PSR-1](https://www.php-fig.org/psr/psr-1/) is the basic coding standard that serves as the foundation for all other PSR standards.
-It focuses on essential elements of PHP code such as naming conventions, file organization, and class structures.
-Key aspects include:
+[PSR-1](https://www.php-fig.org/psr/psr-1/) sets the basic coding standard, forming the groundwork for all other PSR standards.
+Adhere to these essential elements of PHP code such as naming conventions, file organization, and class structures.
+Key directives include:

-- Using only `<?php` and `<?=` tags.
+- Use only `<?php` and `<?=` tags.
-- Using UTF-8 without BOM for PHP code.
+- Employ UTF-8 without BOM for PHP code.
-- Declaring one class per file.
+- Declare one class per file.
-- Namespaces and classes must follow an "autoloading" PSR (PSR-4).
+- Follow an "autoloading" PSR (PSR-4) for namespaces and classes.

 #### Classes

-- Class names should be declared in `StudlyCaps`.
+- Declare class names in `StudlyCaps`.
-- Each class should be contained in its own file.
+- Contain each class in its own file.
-- The filename should match the class name.
-For example, a class `MyClassName` should be declared in a file named `MyClassName.php`.
+- Match the filename with the class name.
+For instance, a class `MyClassName` should reside in a file named `MyClassName.php`.

 #### Interfaces

-- Interface names should be declared in `StudlyCaps`.
+- Declare interface names in `StudlyCaps`.
-- Similar to classes, each interface should be contained in its own file.
+- Similar to classes, place each interface in its own file.
-- The filename should match the interface name.
-For example, an interface `MyInterface` should be declared in a file named `MyInterface.php`.
-- Interfaces must be suffixed with Interface.
-For example, `src\Interfaces\MyInterface.php`
+- Match the filename with the interface name, suffixed with Interface.
+For instance, `src\Interfaces\MyInterface.php`.

 #### Traits

-- Trait names should be declared in `StudlyCaps`.
+- Declare trait names in `StudlyCaps`.
-- Each trait should be contained in its own file.
+- Place each trait in its own file.
-- The filename should match the trait name.
-For example, a trait `MyTrait` should be declared in a file named `MyTrait.php`.
+- Match the filename with the trait name, suffixed with Trait.
+For example, `src\Interfaces\MyTrait.php`.
-- Traits must be suffixed with Trait, for example, `src\Interfaces\MyTrait.php`

 ### PSR-12: Extended Coding Style Guide

 #### Methods

-- Method names should be declared in `camelCase()`.
+- Declare method names in `camelCase()`.
-- The first word should be a verb.
+- Begin with a verb.
 For example, `calculateSum()`, `getUserName()`.

 #### Properties

-- Property names should be declared in `$camelCase`.
+- Declare property names in `$camelCase`.
-- The first word should be a noun.
+- Begin with a noun.
 For example, `$propertyName`, `$objectList`.

 #### Constants

-- Constant names should be declared in uppercase letters with underscores separating words.
+- Declare constant names in uppercase letters with underscores separating words.
 For example, `MAXIMUM_VALUE`.
-- Constants should be defined within the scope where they are relevant.
+- Define constants within the relevant scope.

 ### PSR-12: Extended Coding Style Guide

-[PSR-12](https://www.php-fig.org/psr/psr-12/) extends PSR-1 with more detailed rules for code formatting.
-It covers topics such as:
+[PSR-12](https://www.php-fig.org/psr/psr-12/) builds upon PSR-1 with detailed rules for code formatting, covering indentation, line endings, whitespace, `declare` statements, and `use` statements.

-- Indentation, line ending characters, and whitespace issues.
-- Proper placement of `declare` statements when present.
-- Omitting closing PHP tags in files containing only PHP code.
-- Correct use of `use` statements.

 ### PSR-4: Autoloader

-[PSR-4](https://www.php-fig.org/psr/psr-4/) introduces a standardized autoloading mechanism for PHP classes.
-It ensures that your library can easily integrate with Composer's autoloading capabilities, making it easier for others to use your code.
-PSR-4 defines:
+[PSR-4](https://www.php-fig.org/psr/psr-4/) introduces a standardized autoloading mechanism for PHP classes, ensuring easy integration with Composer's autoloading capabilities.
+PSR-4 specifies:

-- A specification for autoloading classes from file paths.
+- Autoloading classes from file paths.
-- Fully interoperable with any other autoloading specification, including PSR-0.
+- Full interoperability with other autoloading specifications, including PSR-0.
-- Where to place files that will be auto-loaded according to the specification.
+- File placement for auto-loaded files according to the specification.

 ### PER Coding Style

-PER stands for PHP Extended Recommendations, which is a set of extended coding style guidelines that complement the PSR standards.
-It generally refers to a stricter version of PSR-2, which has been deprecated in favor of PSR-12.
-PER emphasizes:
+PER (PHP Extended Recommendations) provides extended coding style guidelines complementing the PSR standards.
+It emphasizes:

-- Consistent and readable code.
+- Consistency and readability.
 - Clear separation of concerns.
 - Enhanced readability and maintainability.

-By adhering to these standards, you ensure that your library is compatible with other PHP projects, follows widely accepted best practices, and is easier for developers to understand and maintain.
+Adhere to these standards to ensure compatibility with other PHP projects, follow widely accepted best practices, and make your code easier for developers to understand and maintain.